weebweeb/saveMigrate/README.md

   This function is functionally the same as GlobalDataStore:UpdateAsync() -

-This function will update the value of Key with the new value returned by callback function fun().
+This function will update the value of Key with the new value returned by callback function `fun()`.
-Uses player, name and scope values from migrationManager instance.

-Callback function fun() will be called with the value of Key as parameters, expecting a returned value to update the key with.
+Callback function `fun()` will be called with the value of `Key` as parameters, expecting a returned value to update the key with.
 In the event that the save fails (eg: another server is saving to the datastore at the same time,etc), updateAsync will preform a "Reliable Delivery" - this means it will continue to try to save the data until it is successful.
 Once it is successful it will return the updated value.

-Notice -
+Note-
-if fun or Key is nil then UpdateAsync will return nil and abort
+if `fun` or `Key` is nil then UpdateAsync will return nil and abort
-fun() should not yield, do not call wait() or delay() when defining it!
+`fun()` should be treated like a Promise and should not yield